Deep in Trump country there are pieces of The wall where bus loads of school children arrive to learn a history lesson.

 Russian artist Dmitri Vrubel is responsible for this image.
 He calls it “Der Bruderküss” or “The Brothers’ Kiss,” indicating his disgust for the Soviet manipulation of the East German Satellite state.

-The graffiti artwork above was painted under commission from an anonymous African artist who hoped to see the positive message of a reunited Germany brought to his home continent.
+The graffiti artwork below was painted under commission from an anonymous African artist who hoped to see the positive message of a reunited Germany brought to his home continent.

 The artwork translates to: “Many small people in many small places, who do many small steps, can change the face of the world.”

 The wall was a psychological barrier as well as physical one.